the-cocktail/ruby-style-guide/THE-COCKTAIL.md

   document.saved? || document.save!
   ```

-In boolean expressions parenthesis are free and always help.
+In complex boolean expressions parenthesis are free and always help.
 Thanks!

+## Comments

+* Internal projects' comments can be written in Spanish.
+However, they should be translated to English before becoming public.

+## Naming

+* If we need explicit access to the first object in a collection the name of its variable should begin with *first_* (for example, for the first *wadus* in the *wadus* collection we should use *first_wadus*).

+* If for some reason we need to access more than the first element of a collection (to the second, for example), then their variable names should finish an underscore following by their position (in our previous example we'll have the *wadus_1* and *wadus_2* variables).